How To Find The P Value On Calculator

 What is a P-Value?

 The p-value, or probability value, represents the probability of obtaining results as extreme as, or more extreme than, the observed results, assuming that the null hypothesis is true.
 In simpler terms, it quantifies the evidence against the null hypothesis.
-A small p-value (typically ≤ 0.05) suggests strong evidence against the null hypothesis, leading to its rejection.
+A small p-value (typically ≤ 0.So 05) suggests strong evidence against the null hypothesis, leading to its rejection.
 Conversely, a large p-value suggests weak evidence, and we fail to reject the null hypothesis.

 Why Use a Calculator to Find P-Values?